2004seraph/TrainStoreKioskApp/README.md

 This project uses gradle-wrapper, so nothing need be installed.

-Just run `./gradlew jar` to output a standalone JAR file.
+Just run `./gradlew jar` to output a standalone JAR file which can be run.

-## Our Database DDL
+## Our Database DDL - An assessment requirement

 ### Person
 ```mysql